BIBLE LAW VS. CONSTITUTIONALISM:

 End Notes

-2. Archie P. Jones, “The Myth of Political Polytheism: A Review by Archie P. Jones [of Gary North’s book Political Polytheism: The Myth of Pluralism],” The Journal of Christian Reconstruction (Vallecito, CA: Chalcedon, 1996) p.
+4. Archie P. Jones, "The Myth of Political Polytheism: A Review by Archie P. Jones," The Journal of Christian Reconstruction (Vallecito, CA: Chalcedon, 1996) p.
 280.